Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Peritoneum - lining of the abdominal cavity.

-Portal hypertension - high blood pressure in the portal vein that carries blood from the intestine into the liver.
+Portal hypertension - high blood pressure in the portal vein--the vein that carries blood into the liver--may often be caused by a blood clot.

-Portal vein - large vein that carries blood from the intestines and spleen to the liver.
+Portal vein - large vein that carries nutrient-rich blood from the intestines and spleen to the liver.

-Portosystemic shunt - operation to create an opening between the portal vein and other veins around the liver.
+Portosystemic shunt -procedure which creates an opening between the portal vein and other veins around the liver in order to help alleviate portal hypertension.

 Primary sclerosing cholangitis - irritation, scarring, and narrowing of the bile ducts inside and outside the liver.